 Selvik, R.M.
 (2007). "‘Musikelskerinder' og kvinnelige musikere i Bergen ca. 1750–1830″.
 Studia Musicologica Norvegica, vol. 33.
 Oslo, Universitetsforlaget.

 Selvik, R.M.
 (2011). "‘Concerterende Elskere'.
 Musikkdilettanter i Bergen før og etter 1800″.
-Marie-Theres Federhofer og Hanna Hodacs (ed.): Mellom pasjon og profesjonalisme.
+In Marie-Theres Federhofer og Hanna Hodacs (eds.): Mellom pasjon og profesjonalisme.
 Dilettantkulturer i skandinavisk kunst og vitenskap.
 Trondheim, Tapir Akademisk Forlag.